Dandelion infused shampoo bars are the best shampoo bars, great for any type of hair. They will leave your hair soft, shiny, and very manageable.

 Are dandelions popping up all over your yard?
 Don’t spray them, use them!

-Did you know you could use dandelions to make lip balms, (get the diy directions here) lotions, and a luxurious SHAMPOO bar?
+Use dandelions to make lip balms, lotions, and a luxurious dandelion shampoo bar

 I love making my own shampoo bars.
 I can easily customize them for our family’s needs, it’s less trash, and it saves me a lot of money versus buying shampoo at the store.
 Dandelion infused shampoo bars are the best shampoo bars as they are great for any type of hair.
 They will leave your hair soft, shiny, and very manageable.